hayeah/sike-react-course/absolute-positioning/index.md

-> Note: It is very very hard to vertically center items with traditional CSS layout techniques because `margin-top` and `margin-bottom` refer to the width of the container, not the height!
+> Note: Vertically centering is hard to achieve with traditional CSS layout techniques because `margin-top` and `margin-bottom` refer to the width of the container, not the height!
 >
-> Also, if you can't use CSS3 `transform` for compatibility reasons, then you need to know the width & height of a positioned item in order to offset it with a negative margin...
+> If you can't use CSS3 `transform` for compatibility reasons, then you need to know the width & height of a positioned item in order to offset it with a negative margin...
+>
+> In summary, it sucks.